AdrianoCahete/Windows.Workspace/README.md

 This workspace will have some components and PowerShell Scripts to install or update my workspace.

-## :warning: WARNING
+## :warning: Notes
-**This Install isn't tested and isn't complete!
-Don't run it!**

-The machine has to be direct access to ```https://raw.githubusercontent.com``` (without autentication process) to download packages
+- The machine has to be direct access to ```https://raw.githubusercontent.com``` (without autentication process) to download packages
+- Install Scripts is just tested with Windows 10 (x64)
+- **Create a profile backup beefore run this install**

+## Install
+To install PowerShell Profile, just need to download and run (as admininistrator) ```PowerShell\Install-PowerShell_Profile.ps1```

+You don't need to download all repository, install file download components from here.

 ## PowerShell Profile
 **This Profile will replace your profile.
 Backup and incremetal install are planned.**

-:grey_exclamation: This script needs to change Execution Policy to run.
+:grey_exclamation: This script needs to change Execution Policy to run and will try to change itself

 For more info: https://technet.microsoft.com/pt-br/library/ee176961.aspx

 ### Components